kmoyung/BENG-183/Homework5.md

 #### (b) Describe the experimental process of MARIO.
 (15 pts)

 The key part of this technology is to convert each pair of interacting RNAs into a unique piece of DNA and using next-gen sequencing to produce a high-throughput output.
-First, a biotin-labeled RNA linker is ligated to an RNA molecule.
+First, RNA pairs are crosslinked together, forming covalent bonds.
+Then, a biotin-labeled RNA linker is ligated to an RNA molecule.
 If there's another neighboring molecular, it will be ligated to the RNA fragment, producing a chimeric RNA, RNA1-linker-RNA2.
 These chimeric RNAs are purified, reverse-transcribed, and then sequenced.
 These fragments represent interacting pairs of RNA.

 #### (c) What is the novelty and advantages of MARIO?
 (10 pts)